elevensolutions/whits/README.md

 ```

 ### Nesting shortcut with compound tags
 You can create compound tags by passing multiple selector strings to the `$` function.
-A compound can be thought of as
+A compound tag can be thought of as
 a hierarchy of tags nested within each other.
 This serves as a shortcut when you need to stack tags together.
 When you
 create a compound tag, any attributes or children you pass will be redirected into the innermost tag in the hierarchy.
 Classes and IDs passed as part of the selector will still work as expected.